 Control Moisture at the Source

-- Dry clothes outdoors or in ventilated rooms
+- Dry clothes outdoors or in ventilated room

 Heat the Home Consistently